bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 Real-time carriers allow merchants and shoppers to obtain **real-time** shipping quotes.
 There are two types of real-time carriers: native integrations and shipping provider apps.
 Shipping provider apps require merchants to install the app on their store.
 Once a merchant installs a shipping provider app on their store, API users and merchants can connect the carrier to the store.
 API users and merchants can then define and enable a shipping method for a carrier in one or more shipping zones.
 They can define and enable a different shipping method in each shipping zone for the same carrier.
 Enabling a zone's real-time shipping method makes the method available to shoppers in that zone during checkout.

-This article is a guide for API users on how to manage carrier connections and real-time shipping methods from carriers using the [Shipping V2 API](/api-reference/store-management/shipping-api).
+This article is a guide on how to manage carrier connections and real-time shipping methods from carriers using the [Shipping V2 API](/api-reference/store-management/shipping-api).

 ## Prerequisites
 - For shipping provider apps only: Merchant has installed the shipping provider app.